How To Enter

 Maximum word count: 400

-- Summarise the key features of your international marketing strategy over the past 12 months and the role it has played in your export success.
+4. Summarise the key features of your international strategy including marketing, partnerships, digital channels, product adaptations or innovation over the past 12 months and the role it has played in your success.
+Maximum word count: 400

 Before you proceed: